Connecticut Asset Protection Attorneys

 • Family protection.
 The trust may be drafted to ensure that family assets pass to the next generation rather than to surviving spouses who may remarry.
 This protects the intent of the original owners, who may want the assets distributed to grandchildren.

-In many cases the beneficiary will serve as trustee.
+In many cases, the beneficiary will serve as trustee.
 However, if creditor protection is a paramount concern or if the beneficiary is not mature and responsible, the beneficiary should not serve as trustee.
-Rather an independent trustee should be appointed.
+Rather, an independent trustee should be appointed.
 This enhances the level of creditor protection by eliminating the conflict of interest held by a beneficiary who also serves as trustee.
-If an independent trustee is appointed, the beneficiary may retain a right to remove and replace the independent trustee.
+If an independent trustee is appointed, the beneficiary may retain the right to remove and replace the independent trustee.

-A flexible option is to name the beneficiary as initial trustee and grant the beneficiary a power to and appoint an independent successor trustee.
+A flexible option is to name the beneficiary as the initial trustee and grant the beneficiary the power to appoint an independent successor trustee.
 This gives the beneficiary discretion to choose the level of creditor protection desired or needed.

-This is a brief summary of some of the features of an Asset Protection Trust.
+This is a brief summary of some of the features of an asset protection trust.
 Please feel free to discuss with us in greater detail.
+Our team at the Law Offices of Ericson, Scalise & Mangan, PC will help you develop an asset protection strategy that ensures your most valuable assets remain secure.

 best-2021